 Tamara Barbeary (LLB 2010)

-It had long been a personal ambition to study for a law degree, but being a working mother of three children, I knew that a full-time course would not be possible.
+It had long been a personal ambition to study for a law degree, but being a working mother of three children at the time, I knew that a full-time course would not be possible.
 When I found out that I could study for the LLB (Hons) (a law degree) part-time at Buckingham, I was delighted and decided to take the plunge.

 I graduated with First Class Honours in 2010 and went on to complete the Legal Practice Course in Oxford.
 I started my legal career in Banking & Finance Litigation in an Oxfordshire based firm as a paralegal.
-In 2012, I moved to Darbys Solicitors in Oxford where I work in the Clinical Negligence department, with a focus on costs recovery, while waiting to start my training contract in September.
+In 2012, I moved to Darbys Solicitors (now Knights PLC) in Oxford where I worked as a paralegal in the Clinical Negligence department while waiting to start my training contract at the firm.
+Since qualification, after an initial brief period working in pensions law, I have specialised in Dispute Resolution and Employment Law.
+I currently head up the Employment Department at Lennons Solicitors based in Buckinghamshire.
 My decision to study law at Buckingham has changed my life and opened up opportunities that I did not have when I was younger.
 I simply cannot recommend the part-time programme enough.